St Andrew's Church, Calstock: Porch

-(1) Remains of a holy water stoup can be seen in the north east corner.
+(1) Remains of a holy water stoup can be seen in the northeast corner.

-(2) There is a fireplace in the south west corner with granite lintel and jamb.
+(2) There is a fireplace in the southwest corner with granite lintel and jamb.
 A few comparable porch fireplaces exist in Devon, but they are rare.
 The purpose of such fireplace is uncertain.
 It may have been used for the kindling of the Easter fire.
 It was more probably used in accordance with the old-time notions of hygiene, and to keep disease out of the building.

 (3) The stone threshold contains traces of brass nails embedded in the surface, which suggests the stone once held an effigy, and was perhaps part of an altar tomb.

 Churchyard

-Granite cross

-A granite cross at the eastern end of the churchyard marks the grave of Sir William Lewis Salusbury-Trelawny, 8th Baronet, of Harewood Estate, part of Salusbury-Trelawny baronets.
-Who was for sometime the Lord Lieutenant of Cornwall and M.P. for East Cornwall.
+A granite cross at the eastern end of the churchyard marks the grave of Sir William Lewis Salusbury-Trelawny, 8th Baronet, of Harewood Estate, one of Salusbury-Trelawny baronets, who was Lord Lieutenant of Cornwall and M.P. for East Cornwall.
 He died at Harewood in 1856, aged seventy five years.
 Folklore says that Sir William didn't want his body ever to leave his estate and so he was carried in through the back gate to his current resting spot, closest to his estate.
 Inside the church, just north of the pulpit, are two plaques: